-The same applies to brewer's yeast as it applies to garlic...fleas don't like the taste!
+The same applies to brewer's yeast as to garlic...fleas don't like the taste!

-You can buy brewer's yeast tablets to add to your pet's food, but I would check with your vet first.
-They will be able to advise you on the correct dosage according to your pet's health and weight.
+You can buy brewer's yeast tablets to add to your pet's food but check with your vet first, and they will be able to advise you on the correct dosage according to your pet's health and weight.

 Pennyroyal is a plant that belongs to the mint family, and it's said to deter parasites.
 It can be made into batches of home remedies for fleas and used accordingly.

 You might want to consider planting it in the garden near where your dog usually plays or lies, and you can also plant it in pots on the patio to deter fleas.

-The trusty old flea comb is one of the most natural flea remedies there is, and it's really effective for combing out those pesky parasites.
+The trusty old flea comb is one of the most natural flea remedies you can buy, and it's really effective for combing out those pesky parasites.

-Have a small bowl of warm water by your side as you comb through his coat so that you can dip the comb into the water to remove the fleas from the teeth.
+Have a small bowl of warm soapy water by your side as you comb through his coat so that you can dip the comb into the water to remove the fleas from the teeth.
 (The fleas will drown in the soapy water).

 Many essential oils can be used in natural flea remedies to kill off fleas, and you might like to try one or more of the following;

-They need to be appropriately diluted; otherwise, the oils may irritate any skin they come into contact with.
+They must be appropriately diluted; otherwise, the oils may irritate any skin they come into contact with.

 Always follow the manufacturer's instructions.
 You'll never need more than a few drops for each spray bottle.

 Natural flea remedies are a simple alternative option.
 It's simply a matter of choice.

 Make sure you keep his bedding clean, and spray all areas where he sleeps with one of the natural flea sprays on this page; it will help repel fleas and keep his bed smelling fresh.